Tackling Provably Hard Representative Selection via Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we studied the representative selection (RS) problem theoretically and empirically.
-We proved new hardness results showing it is impossible to provide a polynomial-time algorithm for RS with an approximation within any reasonable factor, unless the exponential time hypothesis fails.
-The hardness result explains the significant gap between the accuracy of models trained on optimal representatives and the widely-used surrogate functions for the RS problem, and, in turn, justifies new techniques to solve this problem.
-In light of this result we proposed \OurModel\ to optimize the RS task via graph neural networks, and showed its effectiveness on a suite of different datasets and tasks.
+In this paper, we studied the representative selection problem for attributed graphs theoretically and empirically.
+In the absence of a graph structure, we proved new hardness results showing it is impossible to provide a polynomial-time algorithm for this problem with an approximation within any reasonable factor, unless the exponential time hypothesis fails.
+The hardness result explains the significant gap between the accuracy of models trained on optimal representatives and the widely-used surrogate functions for RS problems, and, in turn, justifies new techniques to solve this problem.
+We then showed the existence of a homophilous graph structure can turn a hard representative selection problem into one that can be effectively solved, when using an appropriate modelling technique.
+In light of this result we proposed \OurModel\ to optimize the task of representative selection for attributed graphs via graph neural networks, and showed its effectiveness on a suite of different datasets and tasks.